 offenses against the entire UNCSA community.

 Students who violate University rules on academic integrity are subject to disciplinary penalties, including the possibility of failure in the course and/or dismissal from the University.
-Since such academic integrity violations harms the individual, all students, and the integrity of the University, policies on academic integrity will be strictly enforced.
-For further information please visit the https://
+Since such academic integrity violations harm the individual, all students, and the integrity of the University, policies on academic integrity will be strictly enforced.
+For further information please visit the college handbook.

-Because UNCSA is an arts conservatory, a student’s continuation is contingent on both academic performance and continued improvement in the artistic area of study.
+Because UNCSA is an arts conservatory, a student’s continuation is contingent on both academic performance and continuous improvement in the artistic area of study.

 Minimum Combined Cumulative Grade Point Average Requirements